-All of our fabrics are treated with a C6 fabric protector in the factory (C6 DWR, which stands for "durable water repellant”).
-Unlike the old C8 protectors, C6 protectors do not remain in the environment.
-(C6 and C8 refer to the length of the carbon atom chain in the chemical formula of fabric protectors.)
-There are two main laminate categories: hydrophilic and hydrophobic.
-Many companies use fabrics with hydrophilic laminates.
-This technology enables manufacturers to post impressive breathability numbers, but it does not offer the same level of comfort as hydrophobic laminates.
-Hydrophilic laminates breathe through chemical diffusion.
-The membrane has no pores, but it attracts moisture, which travels through its molecules.
-One drawback of this technology is that a fabric must become saturated with water in order to breath.
-This level of moisture greatly reduces comfort in contrast.
-Hydrophobic laminates repel water.
-They breathe via the presence of micropores in the membrane.
-The heat generated by the body generates pressure inside the garment, and the vapour molecules travel through these micropores without wetting the membrane, because it is hydrophobic.
-This technology breathes "dry” and therefore delivers increased comfort.
-Microporous coatings (like the laminates) are full of microscopic holes.
-These pores are large enough to dispel the vapour molecules but too small to allow water molecules in.
-This is what enables the vapour from the body to escape while preventing rain from penetrating.
-Even at rest, the human body emits a great deal of perspiration.
+All of our fabrics have been factory-treated with a C6 water repellent coating (C6 DWR for "durable water repellent").
+C6 coatings do not persist in the environment, as opposed to the older C8 (C6 and C8 indicate the length of the carbon string in the chemical formula for the protective coating.)
+There are two types of fabric lamination: hydrophilic and hydrophobic.
+Many companies use fabrics with hydrophilic lamination.
+This technology yields impressive breathability numbers, but does not offer the same comfort as hydrophobic fabrics.
+Indeed, hydrophilic fabrics breathe through chemical diffusion.
+The membrane doesn't have any pores, but it attracts the water that passes through it into its molecular spaces.
+A drawback of this technology is that the fabric must be saturated with water in order to breathe.
+This level of humidity greatly impedes comfort.
+Hydrophobic fabrics repel water and breathe through micropores in the membrane.
+Heat from the body creates pressure inside the garment.
+Vapour molecules pass through the pores without dampening the membrane, since it is hydrophobic.
+This technology breathes "dry", which offers superior comfort.
+Microporous coatings, like laminations, have many microscopic holes.
+These pores are large enough for vapour molecules to pass through, but too small for water molecules to penetrate.
+Vapour produced by the body can therefore escape but rain cannot seep in.
+Even at rest, the human body sweats a lot.

-Kanuk now offers two categories of insulation to satisfy all types of clientele and their needs.
-Kanuk uses only the best insulators on the market.
-For more active individuals or those who live in damper climates, we still offer our renowned synthetic insulators, which conserve their insulating properties even when wet.
-We also now offer the Thindown, an innovative and highly efficient product.
+Warm, versatile, and durable, there are now two categories if Kanuk insulation to satisfy our different types of clients and their specific needs.
+Kanuk only uses the best insulation on the market.
+For more active people, or those that live in wetter climates, we always recommend our renowned synthetic insulation since it conserves its insulating properties even when wet.
+In terms of natural insulation, we now offer an innovative and high-performance product, Thindown.